Nuclear power in Australia: Nuclear waste storage

-One of the arguments often made by opponents of nuclear power in Australia is the problem of the management of long-lived and toxic nuclear wastes, including, but not limited to spent nuclear fuel.
+One of the arguments often made by opponents of nuclear power in Australia is the problem of managing long-lived and hazardous radioactive waste, including, but not limited to, spent nuclear fuel.

-A case has been variously made for Australia to centralise its nuclear wastes, which are held in temporary storage at various locations around the country.
+A case has been made for Australia to centralise the management of its nuclear waste, which is currently held in temporary storage facilities at various locations around the country.

 In response to the Northern Land Council's withdrawal of a section of Muckaty Station in the Northern Territory as a potential nuclear waste facility for Australian domestically produced nuclear waste in 2014, it was articulated that the process had suffered from a lack of recognition of the limited hazard posed by existing waste, which is currently stored at over one hundred sites in cities and industrial areas.
 Furthermore, an open tender process for volunteered sites has attracted interest from pastoralists.
 Site nominations closed on 5 May 2015, in a process endorsed by Federal MP Rowan Ramsay.
 Ramsay supports the establishment of a waste storage facility in South Australia, and has said:

 On 29 April 2015 Josh Frydenberg MP, the Minister for Resources, Energy and Northern Australia, announced the shortlisting of Wallerberdina Station near Barndioota in South Australia's Flinders Ranges as a possible site.
-This site was ruled out in 2019, however two sites near Kimba are still possibilities at the end of 2019.
+This site was ruled out in 2019, however two sites near Kimba are still possibilities as of the end of 2019.

+In early 2025, The Age reported that Ted O'Brien, the Coalition's then-shadow energy minister, had told the newspaper that as part of his party's nuclear policy, spent reactor fuel would be temporarily stored on the sites of operational nuclear power plants, before eventually being transferred to the same underground repository that would be used to entomb high-level radioactive waste from the Royal Australian Navy's nuclear-powered submarines.
+Ever since the Coalition lost the 2025 federal election, it remains unclear whether nuclear energy will remain part of the party's official policy platform.

 Nuclear law

 The Commonwealth Environment Protection and Biodiversity Conservation Act 1999 prohibits certain nuclear actions specified in s.22A unless a federal approval is obtained.
 It specifically prohibits nuclear power generation in s.140A (an amendment insisted upon by the Australian Democrats).
 The Act states that the Minister must not approve an action consisting of or involving the construction or operation of a nuclear fuel fabrication plant, or a nuclear power station, or an enrichment plant, or a reprocessing facility.

-As of 2018, Australia has one operating nuclear reactor, the OPAL research reactor at Lucas Heights which supplies the vast majority of Australia's nuclear medicine.
-It replaced the High Flux Australian Reactor which operated from 1958 to 2007 at the same site.
-These are the only two nuclear reactors to have been used in Australia.
-Neither of them has been used to generate electricity.
+As of 2018, Australia has one operating nuclear reactor, the open-pool Australian lightwater reactor research reactor at Lucas Heights which supplies the vast majority of Australia's nuclear medicine.
+It replaced the High Flux Australian Reactor which operated from 1958 to 2007 at the same site, around a similar time to the MOATA reactor.
+These are the only three nuclear reactors to have been used in Australia.
+None of them has been used to generate electricity.

 Additional nuclear industrial prohibitions exist under state legislation in South Australia and Victoria.